botlabs-gg/yagpdb-docs-v2/content/learn/advanced/custom-interactions/parsing-an-interaction.md

 +++
 title = "Parsing an Interaction" weight = 412
+description = "Learn to parse interaction data when users interact with buttons, select menus, and modals in your custom commands."
 +++

 Custom Commands with the [Message Component](/docs/custom-commands/commands#component) or [Modal Submission](/docs/custom-commands/commands#modal) trigger allow you to take action upon the press of a button, use of a select menu, or completion of a modal form.